DeNardoLab/DeepTraCE/README.md

 1. Repeat segmentation with other models
    1. Change the name of the segmentation folders so they are not overwritten when you re-segment the brain with a new model (example: change name of the folder “seg-640\_NAc1” to “model1\_seg-640\_NAc1”)
    1. Repeat steps b through d above using a the other models

+NOTE: In windows explorer, to copy the path of a file, use Shift+RightClick and select “copy as path”

 **Step 3: Scale brain to a 10μm space and convert to 8-bit using ImageJ**